Nikoleta-v3/Game-Theory-and-Python/paper.md

 # Statement of Need

-This tutorial could be used by individuals familiar with Python to start to learn Game Theory but could also be used as a pathway to programming through the interesting subject that is Game Theory.
+This tutorial is aimed at individuals familiar with Python (programmers) to start to learn Game Theory, and is also aimed at mathematicians with little or no programming knowledge as a pathway to programming through the interesting subject that is Game Theory

 Game theory is a field of applied mathematics interested in strategic interactions.
 Game theory itself has a number of sub fields and the one